 We are fortunate in the parish in having a very active and willing band of volunteers who support and assist the church in many different ways, whether as sidespersons, in taking part in our services, in providing refreshments, in decorating, opening and cleaning the church, in serving on the PCC, in running and delivering the magazine, in overseeing the church finances, in liaising with other organisations in the village or in climbing the church tower to fly a flag on important occasions.

-Each month we have a mixed diet of services including Holy Communion, Morning Prayer and a Family Service.
-On at least three Sundays each month there is a service, and sometimes on four.
-Everyone is welcome at all the services, even if not a regular churchgoer or a member of the Church of England.
+Each month we have a mixed diet of services including Holy Communion and a Worship for All Service as well as special format services for special occasions.
+On at least two Sundays each month there is a service, and sometimes on three.
+Everyone is welcome at all the services, even if not a regular churchgoer or member of the Church of England.
 We pride ourselves on the welcome we give to visitors.
-Details of each month's services, along with those in other churches in the Benefices are given in the The Link, the monthly magazine and by following this link.
-Each Sunday there are at least three services in the Benefice and usually more, sometimes as many as five.
-Members of each parish are actively encouraged by Liz to attend services in another church when there is no service in the home one.
+Details of each month's services, along with those in other churches in the Benefices are given in the the Village Link, the monthly magazine and by following this link.
+Each Sunday there are at least one service of Holy Communion in the Benefice and usually more.
+Additionally, members of each parish are actively encouraged by Katie to attend services in another church when there is no service in the home one.

 Services also take place during the week on particular church festivals, notably Ash Wednesday, Good Friday, Ascension Day and All Souls' Day.
-When there is a fifth Sunday in the month we hold a joint Benefices Service at one of the seven churches and during the year there are united services with the Methodist Chapel in Husthwaite, for example at Harvest, on Remembrance Sunday, for Chapel Anniversary and Covenant Services and for the village Christmas Carol Service.
+When there is a fifth Sunday in the month we hold a joint Benefices Service at one of the seven churches and during the year there are a number of united (C of E and Methodist) services, for example at Harvest, on Remembrance Sunday and for the village Christmas Carol Service.

 If you are interested in being married or baptised in one of our churches, we would be delighted to meet you and talk through the possibilities.
-Please contact Liz (details above) or one of the churchwardens.
+Please contact Katie (details above) or one of the churchwardens.
 A special service and tea is held every so often for those who have been baptised and their family.
-For arrangements for a funeral, contact should be made with Liz.
+For arrangements for a funeral, contact should be made with the Churchwarden.

-The Link is the monthly newsletter for the four villages of Husthwaite, Carlton Husthwaite, Coxwold and Wass.
-It is edited by Jan Coulthard and items for insertion in The Link should be sent to Jan by email (firstname.lastname@example.org) or by post (Aletheia House, Husthwaite, YO61 4PX ).
-The editorial deadline for each month is usually the 15th day of the previous month.
-You can usually find some spare copies of The Link in the church or you can take out an annual subscription, currently for £4, and the magazine will be delivered to your home if you live in the village.
+The Village Link is the monthly newsletter for the eight villages of Brandsby, Coxwold, Carlton Husthwaite, Crayke, Husthwaite, Oulston, Wass and Yearsley.
+It is edited Juliet Calvert and items for insertion in the Village Link should be sent to the Editor by email (email@example.com).
+The editorial deadline for each month is usually around the 15th day of the previous month.
+You can usually find some spare copies of the Village Link in the church porch or you can take out an annual subscription, currently for £5, and the magazine will be delivered to your home if you live in the village.

-Details of services conducted at every Church in the double benefice are given in The Link for the month ahead.
+Details of services conducted at every Church in the Byland group of Churches are given in the Village Link for the month ahead.
 Our sister churches are All Saints' - Brandsby, St Mary's - Carlton Husthwaite, St Michael's - Coxwold, St Cuthbert's - Crayke, St Thomas' - Wass and Holy Trinity - Yearsley.
-Service information is also given for the Methodist Church in Husthwaite.
+Information is also given for the Methodist Community activities in Husthwaite.

-As well as the above, The Link is also used to advertise local events of a more general nature.
+As well as the above, the Village Link is also used to advertise local events of a more general nature.
+It also welcomes local advertising - to do this please email firstname.lastname@example.org

 The Church in the Village

-We see ourselves at the heart of the community, not only geographically, and we welcome local residents and visitors to the church at all times.
-We work closely with Husthwaite Church of England Primary School, welcoming the children for particular services but also participating in their education.
-Along with the Methodist Chapel, we are currently participating in a programme of four events based on the stories and symbols of Easter, Christmas, Harvest and Pentecost, each of which sees the entire school visit the church and chapel in a series of groups during a morning in term-time so that volunteers can explain the meaning of each of these four festivals to them.
-At Harvest, the church also organises the Harvest Ho Down in the Village Hall, each May raises funds for Christian Aid week, usually through a coffee morning, and just before Christmas, in harmony with the Methodists, leads carol singing through the village.
+We see ourselves at the heart of the community, not only geographically by also in our welcome to local residents and visitors to the church at all times.
+We work closely with Husthwaite Church of England Primary School, welcoming the children for special services but also participating in their education.
+Along with the then Methodist Chapel, we have participated in a programme of four events based on the stories and symbols of Easter, Christmas, Harvest and Pentecost, each of which saw the entire school visit the church and the then chapel in a series of groups during a morning in term-time so that volunteers could explain the meaning of each of these four festivals to them.
+At Harvest the church, with the Village Hall, organises the Harvest Ho Down party in the Hall.
+It also raises funds for farming charities at the Harvest Festival Service, for military charities at our Remembrance Day Service and just before Christmas, in harmony with the Methodists, leads carol singing through the village, collecting for the Children's Society.
+Our Patronal Festival (of St Nicholas 6th December) is celebrated through the giving of gifts of toys subsequently distributed by the Salvation Army to children who might otherwise receive nothing.

-Charitable giving is an important part of our Christian faith and the church acts as a collection point for the Hambleton Food Share Scheme based at Northallerton which is a food bank supporting families throughout the region.
-A list of suitable items to donate can be found in the church porch and food can be left at the back of the church from where it is transported to Northallerton most Mondays.
+Charitable giving is an important part of our Christian faith and the church acts as a collection point for the Food Share Scheme based at Easingwold which is a food bank supporting families throughout the region.
+A list of suitable items to donate can be found in the church porch and food can be left there from where it is transported to the Easingwold collection point.

 The Church is the most historic building in Husthwaite and is situated at the heart of the village, facing the village green.
 Parts of the Church building date back to the 12th Century and the Churchyard contains gravestones spanning four centuries.
 The main path is lined by a cottage style garden.
 Overlooking the Green is the village war memorial which names the villagers who fought and died in the Great War (1914-1919).
 Thankfully all those who fought in the Second War returned home safely.

 The building, garden and memorial all belong to the village and people of Husthwaite and the Church Council is responsible for the care and maintenance of the property.
-If you would like to become a Friend of Husthwaite Church by helping with financial support from time to time, please contact Mr. Hugh Richardson, Church Treasurer on 01347 868005.
+If you would like to become a member of our Stewardship Scheme Friend helping with financial support from time to time, please contact Mr. Hugh Richardson, Church Treasurer on 01347 868005.
 A Gift Aid donation to the Church, which is an accepted charity, would enable 25p in every £ to be reclaimed from the Inland Revenue.
 A Gift Aid form may be obtained here or an envelope can be collected from the church.
 (This form may only be used by UK residents who pay income or capital gains tax.)
 All donations will be acknowledged with grateful thanks.
 [If you do not have a free PDF file reader, you can get one from here (be sure to uncheck any unwanted extras offered!).]

-For family history researchers tracing their Husthwaite ancestors certain records are available on the Husthwaite History website here, namely the Monumental Inscriptions, Burial Records and Location, Cemetery Map, Church Map and Baptism Records.
-Further records are available on the FindMyPast website here, for which there is a subscription fee.
+For family history researchers tracing their Husthwaite ancestors certain records are available on the Husthwaite History website, namely the Monumental Inscriptions, Burial Records and Location, Cemetery Map, Church Map and Baptism Records.
+Further records are available on the FindMyPast website, for which there is a subscription fee.

 The simply constructed parish church of Saint Nicholas stands at the centre of the lovely ‘orchard village' of Husthwaite.